soderlind/customizer-polylang/README.md

 <img src="assets/customizer-polylang.gif" />

 This add-in gives you full [Polylang](https://wordpress.org/plugins/polylang/) support in WordPress customizer.
-By full support I mean that you customize each language site differently.
+By full support I mean that you can customize each language site differently.

 For backward compatibility I've elected to not use customizer changesets (this time).